panter/panter-rails-deploy/README.md

 ## How to use

-- Add to your Gemfile:
+- Add to your Gemfile (global, not in a group):
   ```ruby
   gem 'panter-rails-deploy'
   ```